rsheldiii/ParametricLev/README.md

 Instead of feeding in electricity directly from the wall wart, the input to the controller comes from the step-up transformer, as you can see in the picture.

 The arduino Nano can't handle the voltage we'll be pumping into the controller, so we'll also need to run wires from the barrel connector to the arduino's VIN and GND pins.
-Refer to this picture:
+Otherwise, the wiring is the same as the instructable.
+Picture reference:

 ![picture of wiring the l298N controller](resources/wiring-arduino.jpg)

 after all is said and done, the wiring should look like this:

 ![picture of wiring the l298N controller](resources/wiring-all.jpg)

+except not as messy

 ## Programming